4 Reasons Your Business Should Be Using a Dashboard in Google Analytics & Why.

 A great dashboard should make it easier to delve deeper into your website and see how traffic behaves.
 If you understand click behaviour and user motivation, then you have insight into your customer behaviour – valuable business intelligence in any industry.

-If you’re just measuring what what, you’re missing out on the how and why.
+If you’re just measuring what, you’re missing out on the how and why.

 Just caring about organic traffic from month to month and not why that growing or shrinking is means you’re missing out on the bigger picture.